 We also entered into an agreement with Gladstone Securities, effective June 18, 2013, for it to act as our non-exclusive agent to assist us with arranging mortgage financing for properties we own.
 In connection with this engagement, Gladstone Securities may from time to time solicit the interest of various commercial real estate lenders or recommend to us third party lenders offering credit products or packages that are responsive to our needs.
-We will pay Gladstone Securities a financing fee in connection with the services it provides to us for securing mortgage financing on any of our properties.
-The amount of these financing fees which are payable upon closing of the financing, will be based on a percentage of the amount of the mortgage, generally ranging from 0.5% to a maximum of 1.0% of the mortgage obtained.
+We pay Gladstone Securities a financing fee in connection with the services it provides to us for securing mortgage financing on any of our properties.
+The amount of these financing fees, which are payable upon closing of the financing, are based on a percentage of the amount of the mortgage, generally ranging from 0.5% to a maximum of 1.0% of the mortgage obtained.
 The amount of the financing fees may be reduced or eliminated, as determined by us and Gladstone Securities, after taking into consideration various factors, including, but not limited to, the involvement of any third party brokers and market conditions.
-We did not pay any financing fees to Gladstone Securities during the three months ended March 31, 2014 or 2013.
-The agreement is scheduled to terminate on August 31, 2014, unless renewed or earlier terminated pursuant to the provisions contained therein.
+We paid financing fees of \$0.07 million during the three and six months ended June 30, 2014.
+We did not pay any financing fees during the three and six months ended June 30, 2013.
+The agreement, which was scheduled to terminate on August 31, 2014, was renewed for another year at the approval of our Board of Directors.
+It is now scheduled to terminate on August 31, 2015, unless renewed or earlier terminated.

-3. Loss per Share of Common Stock
+3. Earnings (Loss) per Share of Common Stock

-The following tables set forth the computation of basic and diluted loss per share of common stock for the three months ended March 31, 2014 and 2013, respectively.
-We computed basic loss per share for the three months ended March 31, 2014 and 2013, respectively, using the weighted average number of shares outstanding during the periods.
-Diluted loss per share for the three months ended March 31, 2014 and 2013, would have reflected additional shares of common stock, related to our convertible senior common stock, that would have been outstanding if dilutive potential shares of common stock had been issued, as well as an adjustment to net income available to common stockholders as applicable to common stockholders that would result from their assumed issuance; however, the convertible senior common stock was excluded from the calculation of diluted loss per share for the three months ended March 31, 2014, and 2013 respectively, because it was anti-dilutive (dollars in thousands, except share or per share amounts).
+The following tables set forth the computation of basic and diluted earnings (loss) per share of common stock for the three and six months ended June 30, 2014 and 2013, respectively.
+We computed basic earnings (loss) per share for the three and six months ended June 30, 2014 and 2013, respectively, using the weighted average number of shares outstanding during the periods.
+Diluted earnings (loss) per share for the three and six months ended June 30, 2014 and 2013, reflects additional shares of common stock, related to our convertible senior common stock, that would have been outstanding if dilutive potential shares of common stock had been issued, as well as an adjustment to net income available to common stockholders as applicable to common stockholders that would result from their assumed issuance(dollars in thousands, except per share amounts).